- What is the COAP Fund?

 Who is eligible for funding?

-Faculty members, post-doctoral researchers, graduate and professional students, staff members, and students affiliated with Cornell’s Ithaca campus.
+Non-tenured faculty members, academic staff members, and graduate, professional, and undergraduate students affiliated with Cornell’s Ithaca campus.
 At this time, authors affiliated with other parts of Cornell are not eligible for COAP support.
-At present, Cornell alumni are generally not eligible unless they are currently employed or attending school at Cornell.
+At present, Cornell alumni are generally not eligible unless they are currently employed or attending graduate school at Cornell.
 Authors who completed the research underlying their publication while at Cornell, but have left the University by time of publication, may be eligible for COAP support; eligibility is decided on a case-by-case basis.

 What is eligible for funding?